-(1) See "Underwriting" beginning on page 143 of this prospectus for a description of compensation payable to the underwriters.
+1) See "Underwriting" beginning on page 127 of this prospectus for a description of compensation payable to the underwriters.

-We have granted a 45-day option to the representative of the underwriters to purchase up to 272,727 additional shares of common stock to cover over-allotments, if any.
+We have granted a 45-day option to the underwriters to purchase up to 272,727 additional shares of common stock to cover over-allotments, if any.